brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

          ];
       }

    That's it.
-In the example, the class is stored in :file:`Classes/Model/Type` but you can choose any namespace.
+In the example, the class is stored in :file:`Classes/Domain/Schema/Type` but you can choose any namespace.
 The protected static property :php:`$propertyNames` contains the available Schema.org properties.

    Now you can use the `VirtualLocation` in your PHP code::

-      $location = new \Acme\LooneyTunes\Model\Type\VirtualLocation();
+      $location = new \Acme\LooneyTunes\Domain\Schema\Type\VirtualLocation();
       $location
          ->setProperty('url', 'https://example.com/looney-tunes-webinar-12345/register')
       ;